Eddie Hearn Speaks on Heavyweight Champion’s Retirement

 “He has already beat Dubois but it is a very tough fight, especially with Daniel and the momentum.
 Dubois is going to be a handful and if that gets made, it will be great.”

-With the heavyweight division still taking shape following Usyk’s historic wins over Tyson Fury, all eyes are now on what decision the undisputed champion makes next.
+With the heavyweight division still taking shape following Usyk’s historic wins over Tyson Fury and his second undisputed reign, all eyes are now on what decision the undisputed champion makes next, and how the various mandatory challengers will navigate their paths to a world title shot.

 Copy link